Apple TV prices in Australia: monthly plans, bundles and more in 2026

 (Image credit: MacRumors)

-Seven years ago, Apple, the infamous iPhone maker, entered the streaming market with the launch of Apple TV (formerly Apple TV Plus).
-Despite initial scepticism about Apple's ability to compete with giants like Netflix, Disney+, and Prime Video, the service has successfully proven critics wrong, time and again, with acclaimed films and television series.
+Just over seven years ago, Apple, a consumer tech giant, entered the streaming market with the launch of Apple TV (formerly Apple TV Plus).
+Despite initial scepticism about Apple's ability to compete with streamers like Netflix, Disney+, and Prime Video, the service has successfully proven critics wrong, with acclaimed films and television series.

 However, some question whether Apple TV is worth maintaining an ongoing subscription to, especially given a recent price hike.
 To help you decide if Apple TV is best for you, we’ve put together this comprehensive guide on what the service will cost you this year, what’s included in its monthly plan and more.